Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: First Moment Entropy Density

-\end{small} \end{lemma} where $B_i,C_i$ denote independent Poisson variables with means $\frac{\mu_1}{n}$ and $\frac{\mu_2}{n}$ respectively.
-We denote the term $\mathbb{P}[B_1 \geq C_1 + h\sqrt{d}]$ by $P_1(h)$.
+\ignore{ We denote the term $\mathbb{P}[B_1 \geq C_1 + h\sqrt{d}]$ by $P_1(h)$.
 Thus the probability of optimality is reduced to computing the large deviation rate of a single variable (number of edges) under independent constraints on each vertex.
-This is achieved through generalizations of large deviation results in \citet{gamarnikMaxcutSparseRandom2018} to the case of $r < 1$ and $h \neq 0$.
+This is achieved through generalizations of large deviation results in \citet{gamarnikMaxcutSparseRandom2018} to the case of $r < 1$ and $h \neq 0$. }